liqotech/liqo/docs/usage/reflection.md

 * Mutation of **service account** related information, to allow offloaded pods to transparently interact with the local (i.e., origin) API server, instead of the remote one.
 * Enforcement of the properties concerning the usage of **host namespaces** (e.g., network, IPC, PID) to *false* (i.e., disabled), as potentially invasive and troublesome.

-Differently **pod status** is propagated from the remote cluster to the local one, performing the following modifications:
+Differently, **pod status** is propagated from the remote cluster to the local one, performing the following modifications:

 * The *PodIP* is **remapped** according to the network fabric configuration, such as to be reachable from the other pods running in the same cluster.
 * The *NodeIP* is replaced with the one of the corresponding virtual kubelet pod.